-In the early stages, CTO is often responsible for the MVP creation.
-They make critical decisions like choosing the appropriate tech stack for the future project.
-Moreover, the CTO controls the development process from start to finish and sometimes can take the role of any developer filling the missing staff gap.
+In the early stages, CTOs are often responsible for the MVP creation.
+They make critical decisions like choosing the appropriate tech stack for future projects.
+Moreover, the role of CTO includes control over the development process from start to finish and sometimes can include the role of any developer, filling the missing staff gap.

 Recruitment, onboarding, and staff management

 Hiring and managing tech talents for a startup is quite a tricky process.
 In startups, it’s tightened with making important and balanced decisions.
-A skilled CTO takes these tasks under their responsibility.
-CTO’s main goal is to establish good hiring, onboarding, mentoring processes that work like clockwork.
+After finding a CTO, this specialists take these tasks under their responsibility.
+CTO’s main goal is to establish good hiring, onboarding, and mentoring processes that work like clockwork.

 Quality Assurance and debugging

 QA department or at least one QA engineer is often a dream for an early-stage startup.
 As a result, testing and bug fixing can sometimes fall on the CTO’s shoulders.
 Being one of the architecture creators, CTO knows it perfectly and can run effective tests.

 As in the case of QA engineers, DevOps specialists are rare guests in startups.
 CTOs fulfill all DevOps tasks until the company hires a dedicated DevOps specialist.
 You should find a startup CTO who can handle managing domains, SSL certificates, setting up servers, and maintaining databases.

 Even after the release, it may appear that the product’s architecture needs some adjustments.
 To make further project development more convenient, CTO takes architecture development in their hands.

 Let’s take a closer look at CTOs of famous companies and their responsibilities.

 CTOs and their missions at famous enterprises